How FedEx LTD Works

 Calculation steps:

-- Identify your highest 12 consecutive months of earnings in the 36 months before disability
+- Identify your highest 12 consecutive months of earnings within the 36 months before disability

 - Divide by 12 to get monthly earnings